nrwl/nx/docs/shared/node-tutorial/2-project-graph.md

 ![Initial Project Graph](/shared/node-tutorial/initial-project-graph.png)

-Notice how this is still different from the architectural design requirements given in Part 1:
+This is still different from the design from the start of Part 1:

 ![Our Workspace Requirements](/shared/node-tutorial/requirements-diagram.png)

-In Nx, your graph is primarily descriptive in nature, rather than prescriptive.
+The Project Graph is primarily descriptive in nature, rather than prescriptive.
 Edges connecting nodes are created based on your projects' source code.

-To reflect the intended architecture, make the following adjustments to your existing projects:
+Make the following adjustments to your existing projects, so that our Project Graph will match the design:

 ### `products-data-client`

-Update the contents of the generated `products-data-client.ts` file to export a `Product` interface and a way to create a `ProductsDataClient` object:
+Update the contents of the generated `products-data-client.ts` file:

 ```typescript {% fileName="libs/products-data-client/src/lib/products-data-client.ts" %}
 export interface Product {